 When we learn of a new charge or conviction for a criminal offence listed in the Criminal Records Review Act, we (a) require you to authorize a new criminal record check, and (b) notify your employer that we are requesting a criminal record check because you have disclosed an offence listed in the Act.
 All nurses must consent to a criminal record check every five years.

 The Criminal Records Review Act, helps protect children and vulnerable adults from physical, sexual or financial abuse.
 Under the Act, convictions include "conditional discharges," "alternative measures" and "peace bonds" ordered under sections 717 and 810 of the Criminal Code.

 Applicants to the College are required to disclose all outstanding charges and concluded criminal matters when applying for registration.

 There are several important reasons why you cannot work as a registered nurse unless you have current practising registration with CRNBC.

 If you have been practising nursing without being registered, you must stop immediately, inform your employer and contact CRNBC’s Registration, Inquiry and Discipline Department for direction.
 If you have worked for more than 60 days without practising registration, you will be referred to CRNBC’s Professional Conduct Review Process.
 Learn more about practising without registration.

 In the meantime, your employer may determine that there is other work you can do that is not considered the practice of nursing and assign this work to you.

-Reviewing the guide for self-employed RNs and NPs will help identify your primary responsibilities as a self-employed registered nurse.
+If you're self employed, the guide for self-employed RNs and NPscan help you identify your primary responsibilities as a self-employed registered nurse.

 No, it is not appropriate to refer clients from your employment to your private business.
 Your personal interests could interfere with your professional judgment or your clients’ best interests.
 For example, your clients may think by hiring you as a foot care nurse, they will receive better home care services.